 As described in the Funding Strategy Statement (FSS), a scheme employer may become an exiting employer when a cessation event is triggered e.g. when the last active member stops participating in the fund.
-On cessation from the fund, the administering authority will instruct the fund actuary to carry out a valuation of assets and liabilities for the exiting employer to determine whether a deficit or surplus exists.
-The fund has full discretion over the repayment terms of any deficit, however is liable for any surplus through the payment of an exit credit.
+On cessation from the fund, the administering authority will instruct the fund actuary to carry out a valuation of assets and liabilities for the exiting employer to determine whether a deficit or surplus exists under Regulation 61 (2).
+The fund has full discretion over the repayment terms of any deficit, and the extent to which any surplus results in the payment of an exit credit.